Leviea/SO/README.md

     sudo ufw status verbose

 ###SSH and Users
 You should first create a **non-root** user.
-Since default logins are root on port 22:
+Since default logins are root on port 23:

-    sudo useradd -m -s /bin/bash user1
+    sudo useradd -m -s /bin/bash leviea
-    passwd user1
+    passwd leviea

-We need **user1** him to be a **super-user (su)**.
+We need **acedia** him to be a **super-user (su)**.
 Add your in visudo:

     $ visudo
     --------
     # User privilege specification
     root    ALL=(ALL:ALL) ALL
-    user1   ALL=(ALL:ALL) ALL
+    leviea   ALL=(ALL:ALL) ALL

 #####Change Default SSH Port
-To change the default port of `22` to something else of your choice:
+Membuka dan mengubah Port yang

     $ sudo vim /etc/ssh/sshd_config
     -------------------------------
+    Port 23   # TCP
+    Port 80   # http
+    Port 443  # HTTPs
+    Port 989  # FTPS data
+    Port 990  # FTPS Control
-    Port 22              # Change to: 1234
+    Port 3306 # SQL

-    PermitRootLogin yes  # Change to: no
+    PermitRootLogin no
+    PrintMotd yes
+    PubkeyAuthentication yes
+    UsePAM yes
+    X11Forwarding yes

 Reload SSH Configuration: